jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 ## Running
-The most relevent program to run is the sim.py program.
-This program implements the object detection algorithm as well as the rules we created to dertermine when the robot should stop when it detects objects. <br>
+One of the most relevent program to run is the sim.py program.
+This program implements the object detection algorithm as well as the rules we created to dertermine when the robot should stop when it detects objects or drop-offs. <br>

 The object detection algorithm that it implements is pcCluster, and an example of it running can be found below <br>
-See [pcCluster example](https://github.com/jwright303/CA-ASMR/blob/main/OBJREAD.md) for an example of the program running
+See [pcCluster example](https://github.com/jwright303/CA-ASMR/blob/main/OBJREAD.md) for an example of the program running <br>

+Before running the programs make sure to follow these steps in order:<br>
+1. Clone this repository to your local machine<br>
+2. Follow the installation guides mentioned in the Setup section above<br>
+You can now run some of the scripts using the point clouds scenarios located in `/ptclds/Cropped/`.<br> As an example, entering `python3 pcldAnim.py --pth=./ptclds/Cropped/Two/ --pref=pcd_ --pcNum=88` will animate the point cloud scneario we captured of two objects.
+Note that running these programs for the first time may take a while .

 ## Alternative Routes Considered
 `Consider breaking this down into Machine Learning Vs Computer Vision then mention all the computer vision options`